astropy/astroquery/docs/jplspec/jplspec.rst

                                             parse_name_locally=True)

-Searches like these can lead to very broad results.
-Since the table yields extensive results, we will not show the resulting table, but a dictionary of the resulting tags that went into the payload to create a response:
+Searches like these can lead to very broad queries.
+Since the table yields extensive results, we will only show a dictionary of the tags that went into the payload to create a response:

 .. code-block:: python